jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 ## 🟡 Ho4kmmm 🌟Upscaled textuers only

-This is for Ports will all Halo 3 campaign maps to ElDewrito 0.7.1, keeping the Halo Online main menu.
+This is for Ports with all Halo 3 campaign maps to ElDewrito 0.7.1, keeping the Halo Online main menu.

 Includes 4K menu textures.